Due to circumstances beyond our control, the Institute's Great Hall,

 Inspired by the famous series of concerts given during World War II by Dame Myra Hess at the National Gallery and the Royal Exchange, City Music Society was founded in 1943 by the late Ivan Sutton and is one of the country's leading music societies.
 The Society presents around 26 concerts per year and has over 2000 lunchtime and early evening concerts to its credit.
 It completed its 65th-anniversary season in 2009.

 In addition to featuring well-established musicians, it has always been the Society's policy to invite out-standing young professional artists who are at the beginning of their careers, many of whom have since attained international status.
 From January to March 2004 the Society presented a new series of lunchtime concerts running parallel with the series at Bishopsgate on Tuesdays.
 This Free Winter Series was renewed in January 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012 and 2013, in collaboration with the City of London Corporation, the City of London Festival and the City of London Sinfonia.
-The tenth Free Winter Series will begin in January 2013.
-See Free Winter Series for details.
+The eleventh Free Winter Series will begin in January 2014.

 Members of the Society are more than just passive listeners.
 Over the years the Society has commissioned many new works - on average one every three years - from a wide and diverse range of British composers, including Roger Smalley, Nicholas Maw, Diana Burrell, Richard Rodney Bennett, Elizabeth Maconchy, Phyllis Tate, Robin Holloway, John McCabe, Geoffrey Burgon, Peter-Paul Nash, Kevin Volans and Michael Berkeley.